M66B/FairEmail/FAQ.md

 * Open links without confirmation
 * Show original message without confirmation
-* Direct file/folder access: for security/privacy reasons (other) apps should use the [Storage Access Framework](https://developer.android.com/guide/topics/providers/document-provider)
+* Direct file/folder access: for security/privacy reasons (other) apps should use the [Storage Access Framework](https://developer.android.com/guide/topics/providers/document-provider), see also [this FAQ](#user-content-faq49)

-Confirmation or hiding the addresses section is just one tap, which is just a small price for better privacy.
+Confirmation is just one tap, which is just a small price for better privacy.
 Note that your contacts could unknowingly send malicious messages if they got infected with malware.